World Cup promotion — 20% off all challenges · Limited time only

 Prop firm directory

-Compare every crypto prop firm
+Compare every prop firm

 16 firms tracked - drawdown model, rules, and fees verified from official sources.